West Lothian Anti-Poverty Strategy

 - those not managing at all

-The strategy will be overseen by an Anti-Poverty Task Force, which will monitor progress through a range of performance indicators.
+The strategy is overseen by an Anti-Poverty Task Force, which monitors progress through a range of performance indicators.
 These indicators link closely with the Local Outcomes Improvement Plan, West Lothian Community Planning Partnership's long term vision for West Lothian.
 It sets out the local outcomes the CPP will prioritise and how the CPP will deliver on these.